smuktevi/smuktevi.github.io/docs/projects/welcome.md

 # Projects

-I consider projects as anything that I've worked on that I found to be a fun learning experience.
-Feel free to cruise or peruse through the following.
+For now, I consider projects as anything that I've worked on that I found to be a fun learning experience.

 <div class="material-card">
   <div class="card-image">